 It's a best practice to time the beginning of your system backup (or snapshot) to be slightly after starting the recording for use in a point-in-time restore of the Playback system.
 Be sure to coordinate your activities with the technical resources required to create your backup.

-To start a Standard Recording, navigate to the Recording Status option on the Context Menu and then click on the Start Recording button and choose "Standard recording"
+To start a Recording, navigate to the Recording Status option on the Context Menu and then click on the Start Recording button.